Following our recent unfair dismissal article I now look at how employers can defend general protections claims made to the Fair Work Commission.

 While parties can represent themselves throughout the general protections process having a lawyer prepare the forms and advocate on your behalf can be a worthwhile investment.

 At Robertson Hyetts we have assisted many employers to successfully defend or resolve general protections and unfair dismissal claims.
-Call our team on 03 5434 6666 (Bendigo) or 03 5472 1588 (Castlemaine) for a no obligation discussion of your matter or for general advice or support on a HR or employment issue.
+Call our team on 03 5434 6666 (Bendigo) or 03 5472 1588 (Castlemaine) for a no obligation discussion of your matter or for general advice or support on an employment issue.

 This article includes general advice and incorporates information from the Fair Work Commission and Fair Work Ombudsman sites.
 For specific advice, which is tailored to you and your business, please contact our office.